 Dentistry, a noble profession dedicated to the oral health and well-being of individuals, often conjures up images of white coats, dental chairs, and the sound of whirring drills.
 However, behind these familiar visuals lies a world of intricate procedures, patient care, and continuous learning.
-As a dentist, I, Dr. Chirag Chamria, have been practicing for several years at Royal Dental Clinics, and I am often asked whether a dentist’s career life is mundane.
+As a dentist, I, Dr. Chirag Chamria, have been practicing for several years at Royal Dental Clinics since 2014, and I am often asked whether a dentist’s career life is mundane.
 In this article, I aim to shed light on this question, putting to rest erroneous beliefs and illuminating the many facets of dentistry.

-The Science Behind the Smile
+Science Behind the Smile

 Oral Anatomy and Physiology